ruenahcmohr/EGMK/README.md

 # Why EGMK?

   Its faster, with less latency.
-  EGMK always runs you system at 100%, there is no gentle ramp-up and down.
+  EGMK always runs your system at 100%, there is no gentle ramp-up and down.
   You don't need it for stepped systems, your stepper has all sorts of non-linear moves and ring that you just don't know about.
 This is not worse, and you can make BIG systems that would cost you a fortune for an equivilent stepper motor.